usfca-cs345/ocaml-setup/README.md

+In this assignment, you will set up OCaml and compile & run a small project.
+There are two options for installing OCaml covered here:

+- Using it on the lab computers (much simpler)
+- Installing it on your computer (takes a bit more but you can use your favorite text editor, etc. easily)

 # Setting up OCaml on the lab computers

 OCaml is already installed on the lab computers.
 You only need to add these two